Career Opportunities2023-09-08T13:49:28-07:00

 Summary:

-The Assistant Teacher participates in all aspects of the classroom work, including managing and preparing for classroom activities and the supervision of children during regular class hours, supervision of independent play, preparing snack, housekeeping and hand work support and duties, participation and support in story time and circle time ( singing, finger games, movement activities), helping the children to clean and tidy the classroom and child observation.
+The ASC Assistant Teacher participates in all aspects of the classroom work, including preparing for classroom activities and supervision of children during regular p.m. class hours, rest time supervision of independent play, snack prep, housekeeping, and hand work support and duties, helping the children to clean and tidy the classroom and child observation.
 Assistant Teachers participate in regular mentoring with EC Faculty and attend the first hour of faculty meetings when available.

 Reports to: This position reports to the Lead Teacher